Strict diets and endless supplements may not be the answer — and are known to cause problems more problems than they solve.

 Do you need to improve your digestion?
 Most people do!

-There is no miracle cure.
-And restrictive diets don’t fix the problem.
+- There is no miracle cure.
+Restrictive diets don’t fix the root of the problem.

-Instead, take steps each day to nudge your gut health in the right direction.
+- Instead, nudge your gut health in the right direction daily.

 Environmental toxins are becoming much too prevalent in the modern world.